optimizely/agent/plugins/odpcache/README.md

 1. To use the in-memory `ODPCache`, update the `config.yaml` as shown below:
 ```
 ## configure optional ODP Cache
-odpCache:
+odp:
+  cache:
     default: "in-memory"
     services:
       in-memory:
         ## 0 means cache will be disabled
         size: 0
         ## timeout after which least recently used records will be deleted
         ## 0 means records will never be deleted
         timeout: 0
 ```

 2. To use the redis `ODPCache`, update the `config.yaml` as shown below:
 ```
 ## configure optional ODP Cache
-odpCache:
+odp:
+  cache:
     default: "redis"
     services:
       redis:
         host: "your_host"
         password: "your_password"
         database: 0 ## your database
 ```

 ## Custom ODPCache Implementation